 Every CAREN can be upgraded in terms of kinetic and kinematic add-ons, wireless EMG, motion capture, data gloves, head mounted systems, haptic systems, heart rate measurement systems, energy consumption systems, pressure measurement systems, and other device integrations using the D-Flow software.

 Summit Medical and Scientific installed Europe’s first CAREN High End at the Defence and National Rehabilitation Centre (DNRC) at Stanford Hall in 2018.
 It is currently being used in the rehabilitation and therapy of injured military veterans and active servicemen and women for a wide range of conditions, including brain and spinal injuries, neurological disorders and amputees.
+Read more about the installation at the DNRC here.

 Other Motek Products